BELALP - OBERALETSCH HUT

 Author´s Tip / Recommendation of the author

-After the sweaty ascent, the beer at the hut tastes even better.
+After the strenuous ascent, the beer at the hut tastes even better.

-An overnight stay at the hut is very worthwhile and makes the tour a special (mountain) experience.
+An overnight stay at the hut is highly worthwhile and makes the route a special (mountain) experience.

 Safety guidelines

-Especially in autumn, you should also be aware that leaves lying on the ground can hide bumps, roots, stones or holes in the path.
-After storms, trees can still fall over or branches can fall down.
-Especially in bad weather conditions, near-natural paths can become muddy and slippery.
-You have to expect this kind of path impairment when you go on a hike.
+Especially in autumn, it is also important to be aware that fallen leaves on the ground can conceal unevenness, roots, stones or holes in the path.
+After storms, trees can still fall or branches drop afterwards.
+Especially in adverse weather conditions, natural paths can have muddy and slippery sections.
+You must expect such path impairments if you go hiking.

 Nearby